CiscoDevNet/virlutils/README.md

 #### Ansible Inventory Generation

-quickly turn your simulations into an inventory file that can be to run your playbooks against.
+quickly turn your simulations into an inventory file that can be used to run your playbooks against.
 Both INI and YAML(default) formats are supported by the tool.

 ```